-The AudioFire 8 Console Window: Analog Out 3-4 Tab selected.
+The AudioFire 8 Console Window on Vista: Settings Tab selected

-Sample Rate
+Sample Rate in XP

 The sample rate for your AudioFire hardware is set here.
 The sample rate, also known as clock rate, affects recording and playback.
 For more information please refer to Appendix C: An Introduction to Digital Recording.
 The application or audio software you are using may change the sample rate.
 The settings tab gives you an easy way to see exactly what sample rate your audio is set to.